divals8282/YTmp3/README.md

-# Telegram Youtube MP3 Convertor
+# Youtube/Telegram Bot MP3 Convertor
-## Application working with telegram bot, you just need install YT-DLP,ffmpeg softwares on your OS and set your telegram bot token in .env file
+## Application working with telegram bot, you just need install YT-DLP,ffmpeg Command Line programs on your OS and set your telegram bot token in .env file
-### Enjoy!!